-Meanwhile, discussed about their price, with same screen, which one is cheaper between them depends on their screen sizes.
-For the 55 inches model and smaller, the NU8000 is sold tens dollar cheaper than the RU8000.
-Nevertheless, it is more due to the price of the NU8000 has dropped a lot.
-Nevertheless, for the 65 inches model and bigger, the RU8000 as a newer model is even sold hundreds dollar cheaper than the NU8000.
+Price is mostly dependent on the screen size.
+For the 55 inch model and smaller, the NU8000 is just a few dollars cheaper than the RU8000.
+This is partly due to the price of the NU8000 being lowered a lot.
+The 65 inch models and larger, the newer RU8000 can be hundreds of dollars cheaper than the NU8000.
 But of course, their prices are not fixed and can still change at any time.
-So, what the difference between them and is the RU8000 as newer model is superior to the predecessor NU8000?
+So what’s the difference between them and is the RU8000 as a newer model superior to the predecessor NU8000?

 Samsung RU8000 vs NU8000 Specification